AndyV773/bcg-test/README.md

 ### Fixed Bugs

 The first fix I made, once running the HTML validator, was to replace the "</li>" closing tag in the footer with the "</ul>" closing tag.
 I also added a semicolon to the symbol in the copyright section.
+[GitHub Commits](https://github.com/AndyV773/bcg-test/commit/4540307080a17e0c0bc12c1fed542a22d7a09321)

 ![screenshot of commit in github with the changes that i had made](assets/media/ul-semi-fix.webp)